EMIGLIA ROMAGNA and their love of stuffed pasta

 I bought some of Franco’s flour home to my aunt, Zia Niluzza, who lives in Ragusa and still makes pasta by hand on special occasions.
 My visit this time was the special occasion and she produced her exceptionally good, traditional ricotta ravioli that are a specialty of this area of Sicily.

-The ravioli di ricotta from Ragusa are usually served with a strong sugo (meat and a tomato-based sauce), which here is made with pork meat and pork sausages and tomato pasta.
-In Ragusa they add a little sugar (1 teaspoon per cup of ricotta; other local variations include a little orange peel or finely cut marjoram.
+The ravioli di ricotta from Ragusa are usually served with a strong sugo (meat and a tomato-based sauce) made with pork meat and pork sausages.
+In Ragusa they add a little sugar (1 teaspoon per cup of ricotta; other local variations are to include a little orange peel or finely cut fresh sweet marjoram (Maggiorana).
+This herb is not common in Sicily but where it is used in Italian cooking it is added to delicate dishes.

 My aunt also made her special gnochetti.
-Rather than eating one kind of pasta at a time, we piled both ravioli and pasta into the one plate and helped ourselves to more sugo – but I noticed that she now uses less pork and I did not detect any pork rind in it.
-This is also a common additive in this part of Sicily.
-We are all health conscious these days.
+Rather than eating one kind of pasta at a time, we piled both ravioli and pasta into the one plate and helped ourselves to more sugo – but I noticed that she now uses less pork and I did not detect any pork rind in this sugo.
+Rind is also a common additive in this part of Sicily.
+Even old school Sicilians are all health conscious these days.
+I did however note that she adds lard to certain pastries!

 For the ravioli you will need fresh pasta sheets and strong sugo made with meat tomatoes and tomato paste.